TranslationalBioinformaticsIGTP/CNVbenchmarkeR/README.md

 Logs files will be generated at logs folder.
 Output for each algorithm and dataset will be generated at output folder.

+### Troubleshooting  ###

+Two important checks to ensure that metrics are computed correctly:

+- The **sample names in the `validated_results_file` should match the file names of your bam files** (excluding the .bam extension).
+For example, if the `validated_results_file` contains sample names like mySample2312, your bam files should have file names like mySample2312.bam .
+- Provide and use chromosomes names with the same format, that is, do not use "chr5" and "5" in you bed and `validated_results_file` files, for example.

 ## Extra feature: optimizer ##